MSc Physiotherapy (February Start)

 Teaching and Learning

-In your EBL learning activities, you'll work in a small group to examine a case-study.
-You’ll clarify what needs to be learned from the case and you’ll develop a series of learning objectives for each group member.
+You'll work in groups to examine a case-study.
+You’ll clarify what needs to be learned from the case and you’ll develop a series of learning objectives.
 Our approach is based on principles of adult learning theory and problem-solving that are proven to lead to deeper and more meaningful learning.

 Master's-level learning demands an active drive to research and embed theory effectively into your own practice, so that you’re able to provide strong evidence-based justifications for your proposed interventions and actions.

-In your first year, you'll use the EBL ethos to apply human sciences, physiotherapy practice and professional development principles to the management of case scenarios describing people with musculoskeletal and respiratory problems.
-You'll also identify a topic to review and begin your dissertation project.
+In your first year, you'll apply human sciences, physiotherapy practice and professional development principles to the management of case scenarios describing people with a range of musculoskeletal, neurological and respiratory problems.
+You'll also identify a topic to review and begin your research project.

 Independent study